Buffalo Bills vs. New England Patriots NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - At home this year, Buffalo is 4-3-2 against the spread and 6-3 overall.

-- This season, in nine games at home, Buffalo has gone over the total three times.
+- This season, in nine home games, Buffalo has gone over the total three times.

-- New England is 6-2 overall, and 5-3 against the spread, away from home.
+- New England is 5-3 against the spread, and 6-2 overall, on the road.

-- The Patriots have two wins ATS (2-2) away from home as 4-point underdogs or more.
+- The Patriots have two wins ATS (2-2) as 4.5-point underdogs or more away from home.

-- This season, in eight road games, New England has hit the over three times.
+- This season, in three of eight away games New England has hit the over.

 Powered by Data Skrive.